KKraljic/cloudpresales-comntainer-demo/README.md

 * _src/main/java/HybridIT/com/fourspaces/[util]/*.java_ : Logic to communicate with the couchDB

 ##How to run this application
-The user has to create the image itself (I included the _--no-cache_ flag since I had several problems with my internet connectivity- the download stopped and the Docker engine used the broken packages from the cache...
+The user has to create the image first (I included the _--no-cache_ flag since I had several problems with my internet connectivity- the download stopped and the Docker engine used the broken packages taht were cached...
 Annoying ;) ):

 _sudo docker build --no-cache –t java:ui ._

-After the build process finished, the user can run the couchDB and the UI automatically by running the shell script.
+After the build process finishes, the user can run the couchDB and the UI automatically and in the right order by running the included shell script:

+_sudo ./run.sh_

-Please have in mind that the container environment does not support stateful applications.
-If you want to save the entries of the DB, please checkout the couchDB & Docker container manuals (or write me a message, I'll give you some hints :) ).
+Please have in mind that the container environment is not supporting stateful applications.
+If you want to save your entries of the DB, please checkout the couchDB & Docker container manuals (or write me a message, I'll give you some hints :) ).

 ##Functionality